apoc64/qs_go/README.md

 * GET /api/v1/foods/:id - Gets the one food

-* UPDATE /api/v1/foods/:id - Updates a food to the database, with the body of the request in the format: {"food":{"name":"supreme pizza","calories":"500"}}
+* PATCH /api/v1/foods/:id - Updates a food to the database, with the body of the request in the format: {"food":{"name":"supreme pizza","calories":"500"}}

 * DELETE /api/v1/foods/:id - Deletes a food